Search

 This is the subject of Rashi’s explanation of Genesis 2:3: “And [G-d] blessed the seventh day and He hallowed it…” [Rashi explains]: He blessed it with manna, for on all the days of the week, it descended for them [in the amount of] an omer per person, whereas on the sixth day,[each one received] a double portion.
 And He hallowed it with manna, that it did not descend at all on the Sabbath.
 This verse is written with reference to the future.” — [from Midrash Genesis Rabbah 11:2]

 About 3 weeks later, the Israelites were told directly by G-d at Mount Sinai to keep a holy day of restraint on the Seventh Day as one of the “Ten Commandments” (Exodus 20:8-11), which began with the limiting statement: “I am The L-rd your G-d, Who took you out of the Land of Egypt, from the house of slaves.”
-The “you” here obviously applies only to the Jewish people, so they are the “you” to whom that entire set of Ten Commandments was addressed.
+The “you” here obviously applies only to the Jewish people.

 After the Ten Commandments were given, Moses ascended Mount Sinai and spent many weeks learning the Oral Torah from G-d.
 He was told that the restraint G-d commanded for their Sabbath was to refrain from activities of “melakha,” which is loosely and inaccurately translated into English as “work.”
 The true definition of “melakha” can be learned from the verses Exodus 35:1-19.
 Here the Jews were commanded to make the Tabernacle in the desert, with all its vessels and priestly garments, as a temple for G-d’s Divine Presence.
 But at the outset they were commanded that they must only work on constructing the Tabernacle during the first six days of the week.